 It looked like an extravagant joke, an extended April Fool’s stunt played by a bunch of ex-public schoolboys with more money than sense.
 It ended, as everyone had predicted, in tears.
 But neither the initial appearance nor the manner of its final departure give the truth to the tale of the Hesketh Grand Prix team.

-There was a schizophrenic quality to the Hesketh Formula One team, which was never more apparent than at its Grand Prix debut at Monaco in 1973.
+There was a schizophrenic quality to the Hesketh Formula 1 squad, which was never more apparent than at its Grand Prix debut at Monaco in 1973.
 In Monte Carlo’s harbour, the team’s principal, a portly peer of the realm not long out of his teens, had a 192-foot yacht in which to entertain the wealthy guests he was ferrying from Nice airport in his Bell Jet Ranger helicopter.
 For transport around the Riviera streets there was a Rolls-Royce Corniche, a Porsche Carrera and a huge Suzuki motorbike.
-But in the pits he had only a second-rate customer F1 machine, overseen by a former car salesman and bit-part TV actor, that was to be driven by a Grand Prix debutant whose reputation as a party-goer was only exceeded by his notoriety as a crasher of racing cars.
+But in the pits he had only a second-rate customer F1 machine, overseen by a former car salesman and bit-part TV actor, that was to be driven by a grand prix debutant whose reputation as a party-goer was only exceeded by his notoriety as a crasher of racing cars.
 When the driver in question was seen and heard making frequent trips to the facilities to throw up his breakfast through sheer nerves as the minutes ticked by towards the start of the race, it’s not hard to understand why the rest of the F1 fraternity had trouble taking the Hesketh team seriously.

 By the end of the race though, it was clear that there was more to this team than was apparent on the surface.
 The car had qualified 18th on a grid of 25 starters and had been running in sixth place, on target for a point-scoring finish, when the Cosworth DFV dropped a valve with only five laps to go.
 Considering the circumstances, it was an impressive debut, though nobody watching could have expected what was to come within the next few months.

 By the time of that Monaco Grand Prix the Hesketh team had existed for little more than a year.
 Early in 1972 the 22-year-old Alexander Hesketh, newly come into his considerable inheritance, had started backing a F3 Dastle Mk 9 for his long-time friend, Anthony Horsley.
-Better known as `Bubbles’, a nickname derived from ‘Bluebell’, after he had bought a racing car from a woman racing driver called Bluebell Gibbs, Horsley had been in and around the sport for several years.
+Better known as ‘Bubbles’, a nickname derived from ‘Bluebell’, after he had bought a racing car from a woman racing driver called Bluebell Gibbs, Horsley had been in and around the sport for several years.
 If he was no great shakes as a driver he was, to say the least, a resourceful character, who had earned his living in a wide variety of ways, including acting in TV commercials.

 It was at Chimay in Belgium that Hesketh and Bubbles first approached James Hunt.
 Then 25 years of age, Hunt had spent four seasons in F3 without conspicuous success and was best known for an incident caught on live TV when, after a collision in a race at Crystal Palace, he had thumped the driver he considered responsible.
 At this stage, Hunt’s career looked to be going nowhere.
 A few weeks before he had been sacked by the works March F3 team, and he was at Chimay driving a borrowed year-old car.

 “I was introduced to James in the gents loo,” remembers Lord Hesketh, now a thoroughly respectable figure and a whip for the Conservative party in the House of Lords.
 “Chimay was a pretty ghastly place and the loo was actually a WWI tent.
 I remember that the proprietor of the track used to drive around at great speed in an E-type without a windscreen.
 Anyway, we were looking for a second driver and Bubbles suggested James.
-However, the first time I saw James drive he crashed into the wall at Silverstone practically under my feet”
+However, the first time I saw James drive he crashed into the wall at Silverstone practically under my feet”.